eic/tutorial-analysis/README.md

 by Scott Chacon.
 Look for the tag ![good_first_issue](https://img.shields.io/badge/-good%20first%20issue-gold.svg).
 This indicates that the maintainers will welcome a pull request fixing this issue.

 ## Maintainer(s)

 Current maintainers of this lesson are

 * Brian Page, @bspage912, bpage@bnl.gov
-* Stephen JD Kay, @sjdkay, stephen.kay@york.ac.uk - April 2024 Version
+* Stephen JD Kay, @sjdkay, stephen.kay@york.ac.uk - April and September 2024 Versions

 ## Authors